Soneliem/WAIUA/README.md

 ## About The Project
 ![Screenshot](https://imgur.com/XGkE4k1.png)
 A simple(for you, not me) Windows GUI app that lets you see the ranks, recent games and other info of players in a live Valorant match while you're still playing it.
+What you see above is what you get (for now).

 ### Current Features
 Displays for each player: